Blendify/blender-manual/trunk/blender_docs/manual/interface/window_system/tabs_panels.rst

 A triangle on the left of the title shows the expanded (▼) and collapsed (►) state of the panel.

-- A click with the :kbd:`LMB` on the title area of a panel expands or collapses it.
+- A click with the :kbd:`LMB` on the panel header expands or collapses it.
-- A :kbd:`LMB` drag motion over the title area will expand or collapse many at once.
+- Pressing :kbd:`A` expand/collapses the panel under the mouse pointer.
-- A :kbd:`Ctrl-LMB` click on the title area of a specific panel will collapse all other panels and make this the only expanded one.
+- A :kbd:`Ctrl-LMB` click on the header of a specific panel will collapse all other panels and make this the only expanded one.
+- Dragging with :kbd:`LMB` over the headers will expand or collapse many at once.

 Position